ipchama/dhammer/README.md

 Dhammer uses very raw sockets to do its job, so `CAP_NET_ADMIN` and `CAP_NET_RAW` are needed at the very least.
 I.e., just `sudo` and get moving.

 ```

 Usage of ./dhammer:
+  -api-address string
+    	IP for the API server to listen on.
+  -api-port int
+    	Port for the API server to listen on. (default 8080)
   -arp
     	Respond to arp requests for assigned IPs.
   -bind
     	Bind acquired IPs to the loopback device.
-Combined with the --arp option, this will result in fully function IPs.
+Combined with the --arp option, this will result in fully functioning IPs.
+  -decline
+    	Decline offers.
   -dhcp-broadcast
     	Set the broadcast bit. (default true)
   -dhcp-option value
     	Additional DHCP option to send out in the discover.
 Can be used multiple times.
 Format: <option num>:<RFC4648-base64-encoded-value>
-  -dhcpinfo
-    	Blast DHCPINFO packets, but don't complete the handshake.
-NOT YET IMPLEMENTED.
   -ethernet-broadcast
     	Use ethernet broadcasting. (default true)
   -gateway-mac string
     	MAC of the gateway. (default "de:ad:be:ef:f0:0d")
   -handshake
     	Attempt full handshakes (default true)
+  -info
+    	Send DHCPINFO packets.
+This requires a full handshake.
   -interface string
     	Interface name for listening and sending. (default "eth0")
   -mac-count int